Summer vacation at last!10 tips for digital protection on summer vacation

 8. share vacation photos securely

-If you share vacation photos online, only post them after you return.
-While it's tempting to share the highlights of your vacation, posting real-time updates can alert burglars that you've been away or make you vulnerable to scams during your trip.
+If you want to share vacation photos online, it's best to wait until you're back home.
+While it's tempting to share the highlights of your vacation right away, posting real-time updates can alert intruders that you've been away and make you more vulnerable to scams during your trip.
 You can also post the nice vacation pictures after your return.

 Protect the identity of minors in particular.
 Make sure your children's faces and names remain private when posting photos online.
 Children are particularly vulnerable to online exploitation and sharing personal information can expose them to unnecessary risks.
 You should also always ask your children for permission before posting their photos.
 This way, they learn the importance of giving their consent and the importance of protecting their privacy.

-Ask permission if you want to publish pictures that show other people or other people's children.
-This will respect their privacy and avoid potential conflicts or misuse of images.
+Also ask permission if you want to publish pictures that show other people or other people's children.
+This respects the privacy of everyone involved and avoids potential conflicts or misuse of images.

 9. talk to your children about digital safety on vacation

-Use the precautionary measures mentioned above to teach your children about data protection and the importance of using the internet safely.
+Use the precautionary measures mentioned above to teach your children about data protection and how to use the internet safely.
 For example:

-Talk to your children about why it is important to keep personal data private, both on vacation and in everyday life.
-Explain how sharing real-time locations or detailed travel itineraries can leave them vulnerable to risks such as theft.
+Talk to your children about why it is important to keep personal data private - both on vacation and in everyday life.
+Explain how sharing real-time locations or detailed travel plans can make them vulnerable to risks such as theft.

 Set guidelines together and instill good habits.
 Go through app security settings together.
 Emphasize the importance of being careful with any personal information they share online.